surbhi0912/mini-kafka-go-broker/README.md

 ## Step 4

-produceMessage function reads the relevant file name for the specified from topicMetaInformation.txt and appends the message in a new line to the file.
+produceMessage function reads the relevant file name for the specified from topicMetaInformation.txt file.
+Then, it appends the producer message in a new line to the relevant topic partition file.

 ## Step 5

-consumeMessage functions reads the offset till which a topic partition is read upto from consumer_offsets.txt, and then reads the partition file data from the next line to the end of file.
+consumeMessage functions reads the line/offset till which a topic partition is read upto from consumer_offsets.txt file, and then reads the partition file data from the next line to the end of file, and appends the updated offset to the consumer_offsets.txt file.